-Those who feel like they’re not good enough or insufficient, tend to find it hard to cope with their circumstances and the reality around them, not because it is posing them too many challenges but because they think they are not capable or strong enough.
+Those who feel like they’re not good enough or insufficient, tend to find it hard to cope with their circumstances.
+The reality around them is hard.
+Not because it is posing them too many challenges, but because they think they are not capable or strong enough.

 Everything becomes complicated and one problem piles on top of the next until people feel completely overwhelmed.

 *Second, focus on the HERE and the NOW.
-The more time you spend either in the past or in the future.
+The more time you spend either in the past or in the future, the less:

-–the less aware you are of the real circumstances around you and the less resources you are then able to perceive and find;
+-aware you are of the real circumstances around you and the fewers resources you are then able to perceive and find;

-–the less you learn for future, similar situations.
+-you learn for the future, in similar situations.

 -focusing on feeling your ten toes without actually moving them;